JAORMX/deet.blog/content/posts/day-21-deet-s-first-trip.md

 When we arrived to their home, Deet was first exploring the yard.
 We gave a tip to my parents that they should not approach Deet before she had approched them.
 That makes it easier for Deet to gain courage to get to know them  when she is ready.
 This worked well and Deet started to be confident sooner than we could have imagined.

 Deet was surprisingly confident.
 She started to explore the house and she didn't look nervous at all.
 She was just curious and excited.
 It's unbelievable!
 If we look 2 weeks back, we went first time OUT!
-Now she was
+Now she was in a new environment, with new people and she was walking around without any signs of nervousness.
+No words, how brave this lady dog is!

+\*Deet exploring the house

+Also, good sign was that she was eating.
+She wouldn't have done that if she was't feeling ok.